New Photoshop Tricks and Features to Try this 2020Donna Marie Padua

 - Quick actions to convert text to a frame or Shape

 Lens blur is not new.
 But this time around they have added a Set Focal Point button.
-If you have a depth map, you can click on the image to focus where you click.
+If you have a depth map, you can click on the image to focus on where you click.
 You can use the depth map from a portrait mode photo from a mobile camera such as iPhone or Pixel in HEIC/HEIF format.
 Or you can create your own depth map.

 When you choose Save, you now have the open to save your file to your local drive just like you always did, but there is an additional Cloud photo option.
 This enables you to save images in Creative Cloud for access anywhere.
 This is entirely up to you, you can choose where you want to save them and set that as the default location and change it anytime you like.